-In a world where monumental decisions are made every day, choosing which recipes to include in my newspaper column and on this blog ranks pretty low on the relevance scale.
+In a world where monumental decisions are made every day, choosing which recipes to include on this blog and in my weekly newspaper column ranks pretty low on the relevance scale.
 Yet I deliberate long and hard on this!

-What will my readers want to eat?
-Which recipes will they not merely read, but also cook?
+What will she want to eat?
+Which recipes might he not merely read, but also cook?
 Do they prefer more dinner to breakfast recipes?
 Chicken again?
 What about dessert?

 Often, it is a conversation around our family dinner table that cements this decision.
 I recently prepared the following soup recipe for the first time in a long while, and my two sons raved.
 When cooking for a family, oohs and aahs are the sort of response every parent hopes for but seldom receives.

 As a kid, I never thought twice about moaning, “Ick…fish for dinner…again?”
 As a mom, I later realized that it never ever occurred to me to say, “Hey Mom, thanks for cooking dinner for me every single night!”
 I have since thanked her…and have also grown to love fish. : )

 So I am sharing this soup in hopes that, if you cook it, you will receive the same sort of pat on the back that I got.
 The recipe is delicious as written, yet is flexible, too.
 If you don’t have zucchini, substitute green beans.
 For a gluten-free option, omit the fresh tortellini and use a can of your favorite beans instead.
 Alter the herbs based on what you have on hand.
 A minor tweak is sometimes all it takes to make dinner a success for everyone around the table.

 The last time I made this soup, I used goat sausage—which I had never before tried–from Lancaster Central Market’s Linden Dale Farm.
-For those who may have an opportunity to try, it was incredibly lean and absolutely delicious!
+For those who may have an opportunity to try, it was incredibly lean and absolutely delicious.

 - 1 pound sweet Italian sausage, casings removed (may substitute sausage of choice)